chrisDeFouRire/typstapi/README.md

 ### POST /typst/:filename

 Process a Typst document and return the compiled PDF.
+Optionally merge additional PDFs before and after the Typst-generated PDF.

 **Request:**